 - Virtual phone systems.
 Think of your old, traditional switchboard, but modelled completely in software and capable of creating a virtual phone system by using a mixture of mobile phones and landlines.

 - VoIP (Voice over Internet Protocol).
-VoIP phone systems draw their connectivity from the internet.
+VoIP phone systems use the internet for calls.

 - Self-hosted VoIP.
 The business pays for the VoIP hardware required and hosts it in their own premises.